 What is an Open Aperture and When Should You Use It?

-For example, placing a flower in the immediate and using an open aperture such as f/2.8, will result in the flower being sharp and in focus while the background is soft and blurred (given that the focus point is on the flower).
+For example, placing a flower in the immediate foreground and using an open aperture such as f/2.8, will result in the flower being sharp and in focus while the background is soft and blurred (given that the focus point is on the flower).

 Best Aperture for Landscape Photography